JackSagliano/AI/README.md

 - **QLoRA** for memory-efficient fine-tuning
 - **BitsAndBytes** for 4-bit quantization
 - **PEFT** (Parameter-Efficient Fine-Tuning)
-- Code evaluation using AST similarity, `pylint`, and `radon` metrics
+- Code evaluation using code similarity (between our model's solution and the canonical one), `pylint`, and `radon` metrics

 ## 📦 Main Libraries